Please see the Overview page.

 Additional information is available through published articles (see FAQ7).

-Tip: When interpreting alpha coefficients (internal consistency), remember that alpha is strongly determined by the number of items in a test.
+Note 1: When interpreting alpha coefficients (internal consistency), remember that alpha is strongly determined by the number of items in a test.
 The more items, the higher alpha will be.
 So it is not appropriate to compare alphas between tests that have different numbers of items.

 Emotional syndromes like depression and anxiety are intrinsically dimensional - they vary along a continuum of severity.
 Hence the selection of a single cutoff score to represent “clinical” severity is necessarily arbitrary.
 This is one of the fundamental differences between the DASS and categorical measures based on psychiatric diagnosis (see FAQ13).

-Recognising the dimensional nature of emotional syndromes leads to a more sophisticated assessment of disturbance.
+Understanding the dimensional nature of emotional syndromes leads to a more sophisticated assessment of disturbance.
 For example, individuals who fall just short of a clinical cutoff are correctly recognised as experiencing considerable symptoms and as being at high risk of developing more extreme symptoms.
 For most research purposes, it is much better to use DASS scores rather than attempt to divide a sample into “normal” vs “clinical” or “high” vs “low”.

 However, for clinical purposes, we recognise that it can be helpful to have conventional labels to help characterise degree of severity relative to the population.
 Therefore we have developed a set of cut-off scores for defining mild/moderate/severe/extremely severe scores for each DASS scale.
 To avoid misinterpretation and reification of these (arbitrary) labels, they are only provided in the DASS manual – see FAQ6 and FAQ7.